 This six-bedroom villa on the beach in Saint Barthelemy was designed to reflect the tradition of single-story buildings with hipped rooflines that predominate on this Caribbean island.
 The villa is composed of five pavilions clustered around a sand-filled courtyard that extends in from the beach.
 Each of the pavilions is unique; the four smaller pavilions each house a spacious bedroom suite that varies in configuration from each of the others, providing spatial variety and surprise.
 The large central pavilion houses two additional bedroom suites on a mezzanine level and open loft-like public rooms on the main level below.
 Continuous diagonal hip beams splice clusters of the pyramidal roofs together, creating spaces that undulate over the continuous floor plans below.

-Emerging construction processes are exploited to materialize a design direction focussed on space and vision, ranging from doubly-curved spatial volumes sculpted from glass-fiber-reinforced gypsum to porcelain facade panels which present nested visual scale which engage the moving point fo view from the architectural scale to the threshold of visual legibility.
+The office makes use of digitally-driven fabrication processes to materialize a design direction focussed on space and vision, ranging from doubly-curved spatial figures fabricated from digitally-modeled glass-fiber-reinforced gypsum to porcelain facade panels printed with digitally scripted design which continuously reveal layers of detail from the architectural scale to the threshold of visual legibility.